flexsurfer/re-frisk/README.md

 (export-debugger!)
 ```

+Notice that it is additional panel, so you still need (enable-re-frisk!)

 ENJOY!

 If you are not using re-frame in your app, you can run re-frisk without re-frame by `enable-frisk!` function